FermHan/ServerGuide/README.md

 4.3 please debug your code on your PC to to save server resources.

-4.4 If your server resources are insufficient, please contact me.
-1 or 2 servers are unalocated.
+4.4 If your server resources are insufficient, please contact HAN.
+There may be servers unallocated for you.